Info & Important Dates

 Summer Housing and Meals

 Summer school participants are scheduled to be housed in Townhouse apartments located near the Schuler Educational Resource Center.
 Townhouse apartments are two bedroom units.
 Each apartment includes the basic furnishings: bed, desk, built-in wardrobe, chest, refrigerator, stove, and living and dining room furniture.
 Students are responsible for providing their own kitchenware, cookware and linens.
-Mail will be delivered to your campus mailbox in the Cheel Campus Center.
+Mail will be delivered to your campus mailbox in the lower level of the Student Center.

-Room rates are $770 per five-week session.
-Those enrolling for both sessions will be billed $1,150 and will be allowed to remain in residence the week in between sessions at no additional cost.
+Room rates are $795 for one five-week session, or $1,190 for both sessions.
+Those enrolling for both sessions will be allowed to remain in residence the week in between sessions at no additional cost.

 * Declining Balance (DB) are “dining dollars” that can be purchased in any increment at the Clarkson Dining Office on the main level of Cheel Campus Center or online by visiting www.clarkson.campusdish.com and clicking on the “Meal Plan” tab.
 Bonus offers are applied to increments over $100.
 Declining balance funds are non-refundable, but can be used at campus dining locations to purchase items tax free.